“I value bringing everything back to culture. I’m so glad we instinctively understand that spiritual wellness can be a part of our recovery process.”

-O’Nesha is an Afro-Indigenous member of the Oglala Sioux Tribe.
-She is an addict who spent 15 years in prison.
-Since her release, she’s obtained an Associate of Applied Science and Bachelor of Social Work.
-She helped launch the first Queer Resource Center at Portland Community College.
-Was the first Certified Recovery Mentor at Oregon Health and Sciences University on the IMPACT Medical Team.
-Became a Peer Trainer for the Mental Health Addiction and Certification Board of Oregon and Managed the Diane Wade House, a 38 bed reentry program for Afrocentric women.
-She is currently a Recovery Mentor Consultant for the NW Portland Indian Health Board.
+O’Nesha Cochran Dumas is an Afro-Indigenous member of the Oglala Sioux Tribe with an Associate of Applied Science and Bachelor of Social Work that she obtained after spending 15 years in prison.
+O’Nesha helped launch the first Queer Resource Center at Portland Community College, was the first Certified Recovery Mentor at Oregon Health and Sciences University on the IMPACT Medical Team, became a Peer Trainer for the Mental Health Addiction and Certification Board of Oregon, and Managed the Diane Wade House, a 38-bed re-entry program for Afrocentric women.

 O’Nesha Cochran is faculty for the Advancing Pharmacist Roles in Substance Use Disorder Treatment and Recovery Teams ECHO Program and the Behavioral Health ECHO Program.